Are you and your family ready for an emergency? Do you have a family emergency kit prepared?

 Once you have it put together, you can rest easy that you have a solid base to keep your family going in an emergency.

-Is there anything you would personally keep in your bag that I haven’t listed?
+Is there anything you would personally keep in your family emergency kit or bag that I haven’t listed?